 Women above 40 also need to take the same set of health screenings mentioned above but with the addition of mammograms.
 A mammogram is basically an X-ray of the breasts and is used to detect breast cancer early sometimes up to three years even before any lump can be felt.

 There are varying recommendations as to when and how often women should take mammograms.
 For example, the U.S. Preventive Services Task Force (USPSTF) suggests that women between the ages of 50 and 74 start taking mammograms every two years, while The American Cancer Society recommends earlier yearly screenings starting at age 45.
 However, both organizations acknowledge that if you have a family history of cancer, having mammograms starting at age 40 may have more benefits.

 These tests are considered preventive screenings and depending on your doctor’s advice, you may skip one or need a different type or additional test.

 You can get yourself and your loved ones screened today.
-Sincere Medical Specialist Center for Women offers these health screening packages to more effectively address women’s healthcare needs.
+Sincere Medical Specialist Center for Women caters their health screening package to women to help address their needs effectively.

 At the price of $388 for one pax, enjoy $668 on women package when two ladies come in together!
 Make your appointment today and quote ‘Facebook’!

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?